Kapiza/Note_book/README.md

 # Note_book
-Input/Output on PHP with writing and reading data in files
+Input/Output on PHP with writing and reading data in files.
+Put files in htdocs in Apache for run.